MicrosoftDocs/azure-devops-docs/docs/boards/queries/import-work-items-from-csv.md

 ## Convert multi-line fields to plaintext

 To disable HTML in multi-line fields to ensure that they're plaintext, you can use the `witadmin changefield` command.
-For more infromation, see [Manage Work Item Fields](../../reference/witadmin/manage-work-item-fields.md).
+For more information, see [Manage Work Item Fields](../../reference/witadmin/manage-work-item-fields.md).

 Example command: